melezhik/Sparrow6/documentation/taskchecks.md

 OK
 ```

-This scenario effectively implements linux style pipeline, where the first step extracts all the numbers and the second sum them up.
+This scenario effectively implements linux style pipeline, where the first step extracts all the numbers and the second sums them up.

-Sources could be effectively combined with `replace` and `remove-line` function effectively
+Sources could be effectively combined with `replace` and `remove-line` functions effectively
-causing reload context from changed files, consider this example with fails in the end,
+causing reload of data from changed files, consider this example with a failure in the end,
-cause second line has already been deleted:
+proving that the second line has already been deleted:

 *task.check*